PrestaShop/prestashop.github.io/news/_posts/2020-03-20-ps17-patch-release-lifecycle.md

 Some other PrestaShop teams also dedicate some time to communicate about the release (marketing team, partnership team ...).

-What about releasing a new build ?
+### What is the cost of delivering a patch release ?

 From the outside it might look "just delivering the ZIP".

 **Actually the release process is a lot more complex than just delivering the ZIP archive to the community.**